WisTex/WisTex-Public-License/README.md

 If it is not possible to license the resulting combined script with this license due to provisions in the other license, an alternative is to submit every change you or your team personally make to the maintainers of this script and/or to the public so that it may be incorporated in this script under this license.

-Code that is licensed under a different license does not have to be released under this license, but any changes you or your team makes must be released under this license.
+Code that is licensed under a different license does not have to be released under this license, but any changes you or your team make must be released under this license.

 ### Disclaimer